futomi/perl-una-decoder/README.md

 The perl-una-decoder is a Perl module which allows you to decode a structured message data sent by a [UnaBiz Arduino library](https://github.com/UnaBiz/unabiz-arduino) for [UnaShield](https://unabiz.github.io/unashield/) which is a SIGFOX transceiver module for Arduino.

+If you are a JavaScript (node.js) programmer, you can use the [node-una-decoder](https://github.com/futomi/node-una-decoder).

 ## Dependencies

 * Perl 5